trongtai37/gen-6/homework/Truong_Duong/Lesson_7/javascript_3.md

 C: true true false true
 D: true true true true

+> **Answer: C** Object keys in JS are strings by default, while `Set` have type differentiation, 1 is different with '1' in Set.

 **Question 6**: When you click the paragraph, what's the logged output?

 ```js